A Brief History

 How bad was 2016?
 No world war, no nukes dropped, Zika virus fell far short of the Black Plague, so the year was probably not as bizarre or as terrible as it may seem.
 For many folks it was probably a great year.
 After all, in 2016, John Carroll University’s Paranormal Research Group (the Boo Streaks) investigated such locations as Cleveland Agora Theatre and the Twin City Opera House.

-What do you think about 2016?
-Tell us what you think were the best and worst parts of this most interesting of years.
+Question for students (and subscribers): What do you think about 2016?
+Tell us what you think were the best and worst parts of this most interesting of years in the comments section below this article.

 Your readership is much appreciated!